YuKersha/Stability-of-School-Academic-Perfomance-Longitudinal-Case/Stability-of-School-Academic-Performance.md

 Key Results
 -----------

-The analysis of Unified State Examination (USE) results in the region from 2015 to 2019 revealed some interesting findings regarding the stability of academic performance in schools.
+The analysis of the Unified State Examination (USE) results in the region from 2015 to 2019 revealed some interesting findings regarding the stability of academic performance in schools.

--   Academic performance in the region has slightly improved over time, with an upward trend in the mean USE results in Russian and math.
 -   Schools with higher mean scores exhibit greater stability over time, while those with lower mean scores tend to have more fluctuation in their results.
 This suggests that schools that consistently perform well tend to maintain that level of performance, while those that perform poorly tend to have more variability.
--   There is a significant distinction between the stability of academic performance in Russian and math.
-Schools tend to have more consistent results in the Russian subject exam from year to year compared to math.
+-   There is a significant distinction between the stability of academic performance in Russian language and Mathematics.
+Schools tend to have more consistent results for Russian language exam from year to year compared to Mathematics.
--   High-SES schools show more stable results in the Russian exam from year to year than low-SES schools.
-However, there is no significant difference in the variability of math exam results across different SES schools.
+-   High-SES schools show more stable results in Russian language exam from year to year than low-SES schools.
+However, there is no significant difference in the variability of Mathematics exam results across different SES schools.
 -   Individual performance variance can be partially attributed to the school.
-The contribution of schools to individual performance variability is higher for Russian than for math.
+The contribution of schools to individual performance variability is higher for Russian language than for Mathematics.

-Preparing the Data for Analysis
+Preparing Data for the Analysis
 -------------------------------

 <details> <summary>Open this section</summary>

-### Constructing a socioeconomic status (SES) index for schools
+### Constructing a Socio-economic Status (SES) Index for Schools

 Firstly we work with a school-level database containing information about school staff and resources in year 2019 to construct an index of schools' socio-economic status (SES).
-To create the index, we selected 11 variables that have been shown to have significant relationships with children's outcomes in our previous studies.
-These variables characterize the contingent of students and their families in the educational organization, as well as the equipment of schools with technical and material resources.
+To create the index, we selected 11 variables that have been shown to have significant relationships with childrens' outcomes in our previous studies.
+These variables characterize the scoio-economic composition of students' body and their families in the educational organization, as well as the equipment of schools with technical and material resources.

 The selected variables are as follows: